oracle-livelabs/oml/oml-restapi-services/omls-data-bias/omls-data-bias.md

       * `$token` - Represents an environmental variable that is assigned to the token obtained through the  Authorization API.
       * `OML$53D60B34_A275_4B2B_831C_2C8AE40BCB53` - This is the job ID

+## Task 3: Query the Output table to view the Data Bias Detection Details

-2. After the data bias job is submitted successfully, you must connect to the database to access the output table in the output schema.
-Note the `inputSchemaName`, `outputSchemaName`, and `outputData` in this example:
+After the data bias job is submitted successfully, you must connect to the database to access the output table in the output schema.
+The data bias detection details are available in the output table.

+Note the `inputSchemaName`, `outputSchemaName`, and `outputData`.

+In this example:

 * `inputSchemaName` - It is `OMLUSER`
 * `outputSchemaName` - It is `OMLUSER`
 * `outputData` - This is the output data table.
-In this example, the name is `adultbias_tab`.
+In this example, the name of the output table is `adultbias_tab`.

-    Run the following SQL query to count the number of records in the output table:
+1. Run the following SQL query to count the number of records in the output table:

     ```
     <copy>